MARTIMM/Semi-xml/README.md

 ## Changes

-* 0.12.0
+* 0.13.0 Added Docbook5 basic module SxmlLib::Docbook5::Basic.
-  * Change of syntax to better control spacing and layout.
+* 0.12.0 Change of syntax to better control spacing and layout.
 * 0.11.0
   * Feed xml result to other programs.
 Not directly but with a work around.
   * Preparations to use xml namespaces.